LilianCruanes/neo4j_for_django/docs/advanced-neo4j-concepts.md

 ---

 # Increase syntax
-We've just show how to setup manually transactions and sessions, but we could yet increase the syntax quality of the examples.
+We've just shown how to set up manually transactions and sessions, but we could yet increase the syntax quality of the examples.

 Demonstration :